how to apply

 For these community trust funds to have the most possible impact, we hope many people will be involved and contribute!
 To receive updates from the Bush Foundation, subscribe to our e-newsletter.
-If you are interested in being involved with or contributing to the community trust funds, please fill out this webform.
-After the steward organizations are selected, we will pass along your contact information to them.
+If you are interested in being involved with or contributing to the community trust funds, we encourage you to sign up for NDN Collective's newsletter and Nexus Community Partners' newsletter.

 While the Bush Foundation has a long history of investing in racial equity, we, like many others across the country, heard the urgent call to bring more money, more directly to communities that have been most acutely affected by historic racial injustice — Black and Native communities.
 Our approach is inspired by a proposal Edgar Villanueva made in his book “Decolonizing Wealth.”